Cult of Pedagogy Search

 Now that students have a good library of their own personal stories pulled into short-term memory, shift your focus to a more formal study of what a story looks like.

 Use a diagram to show students a typical story arc like the one below.
-Then, using a simple story—like this Coca Cola commercial—fill out the story arc with the components from that story.
+Then, using a simple story (try a video like The Present or Room), fill out the story arc with the components from that story.
 Once students have seen this story mapped out, have them try it with another one, like a story you’ve read in class, a whole novel, or another short video.

 Step 3: Introduce the Assignment